Flatiron Hot! Gamer: Things are Finally Looking Up for Sonic the Hedgehog

 Written by Max Shapiro and Edited by the Flatiron Hot!
 News Editorial Staff

 But then things began to get hairy once the series made the jump to 3D.
 The first 3D games, Sonic Adventure and Adventure 2, were released for the Sega Dreamcast (the company’s last console before they went third-party).
-These games were very well-received in their time, though nowadays a lot of fans believe they haven’t aged superbly.
+These games were well-received in their time, though nowadays a lot of fans believe they haven’t aged superbly.
 However, even though people have very mixed opinions on the gameplay for the other playable characters’ levels, I think what’s most important is that these games nailed the gameplay of the levels for Sonic himself.
-After the Adventure games came Sonic Heroes, which was never quite as well-received.
-It’s generally been considered to be an okay but very flawed game.
-But the title that really caused the series’ reputation to take a nosedive was the 2006 game Sonic the Hedgehog (dubbed Sonic ‘06 by most fans).
+After the Adventure games came Sonic Heroes, which was never quite as well-received, generally being considered an okay but very flawed game.
+But the title that really caused the series’ reputation to take a nosedive was the 2006 title Sonic the Hedgehog (dubbed Sonic ‘06 by most fans).
 It was a glitchy, unfinished disaster that was critically panned and cemented most peoples’ mindset that 3D Sonic is terrible and the series as a whole is dead.

 However, it gets better.
 Next came Sonic Colors, which took and further refined everything from Unleashed that worked and got rid of what didn’t, adding up to one fantastic game.
-The following installment, Sonic Generations, not only continued with and even further polished this gameplay style, but also included classic 2D Sonic gameplay alongside it.
+The following installment, Sonic Generations, not only continued with and further polished this gameplay style, but also included classic 2D Sonic gameplay alongside it.
 Both Colors and Generations received high praise from critics and fans, and it seemed that peoples’ faith in the speedy hedgehog had finally been restored.